A Smaller School?

 - Assign a Dedicated Chat Monitor: Someone should watch the chat constantly, answer simple questions, and flag important ones for presenters.

-- Create FOMO Moments: Offer exclusive content, limited-time offers, or special access only available to live attendees.
+- Create FOMO Moments: Offer exclusive content or special access only available to live attendees.

-- Prepare for Technical Issues: Have backup presenters, pre-recorded segments ready to play, and a communication plan if things go wrong.
+- Prepare for Technical Issues: Have backup presenters and pre-recorded segments ready.
+Have a communication plan if things go wrong.

 - Personalize the Experience: Use attendee names, reference their interests based on registration data, and offer breakout options based on their needs.

 - End with Clear Next Steps: Tell attendees exactly what to do after the event.
-Make the path forward obvious and easy.
+For admissions, that means a clear path to the next engagement or deposit.

 - Gather Feedback Immediately: Send a short survey within an hour of the event ending while the experience is fresh.